pranjaltech/command/README.md

 ```

 A list of up to three commands is shown.
 Use the arrow keys to pick one and press `Enter` to run it.
 The first command is selected by default.
+The executed command is appended to your shell's history so it can be recalled later.

 Pass `--debug` to print the full prompt, environment info and LLM response to stderr.
 This is helpful when troubleshooting.